-This policy will be monitored and reviewed on: June 2019.
+This policy will be monitored and reviewed: July 2023.

 Governors will be updated termly on incidents of bullying and outcomes.
 The school will ensure that they regularly monitor and evaluate mechanisms to ensure that the policy is being consistently applied.
 Any issues identified will be incorporated into the school's action planning.